Characters: It's Always Sunny in Philadelphia

-- Ambiguously Gay/Bi: In Lethal Weapon 6.
-To the point where one guy confused it for gay porn.
-He does have a daughter, though and did have a wife.
+- Ambiguously Gay/Bi: In Lethal Weapon 6, to the point where the movie was confused for gay porn.
+He does have a daughter though, and did have a wife.
 So he's either bi or used his family as The Beard.

 - Catch Phrase: "I'm gettin' too old for this shit!"

 - Cool Old Guy: He's supposed to be this, though Mac and Dennis are clearly the same age.